Central Jersey: Colonial era

 Between 1674 and 1702, in the early part of New Jersey's colonial period, the border between West Jersey and East Jersey ran diagonally across the middle part of the state.
 The Keith Line, as the demarcation is known, ran through the center of what is now Mercer County.
 This border remained important in determining ownership and political boundaries until 1745.
 Remnants of that division are seen today, notably as the Hunterdon-Somerset, Ocean-Burlington, and Monmouth-Burlington county lines.
 The division of the two provinces was cultural as well as geographical.

-New Jersey's position between the major cities of New York and Philadelphia led Benjamin Franklin to call the state "a barrel tapped at both ends".
+New Jersey's position between the cities of New York and Philadelphia led to the saying that the state was like "a barrel tapped at both ends", a quote often attributed to Benjamin Franklin.
 Travel between the two cities originally included a ferry crossing.
-Due to the obstacles created by the Meadowlands and the Hudson Palisades, passengers from New York would cross the North River (Hudson River) and the Upper New York Bay by boat and then transfer to stagecoaches to travel overland through what is now Central Jersey.
+Due to the obstacles created by the Meadowlands and the Hudson Palisades, passengers from New York would cross the North River and the Upper New York Bay by boat and then transfer to stagecoaches to travel overland through what is now Central Jersey.
 One route from Elizabethtown to Lambertville was known as Old York Road.
 Another route, from Perth Amboy through Kingston to Burlington, ran along a portion of the Kings Highway, These roads followed Lenape paths known respectively as the Naritcong Trail and the Assunpink Trail.

 Raritan Landing, across from New Brunswick in today's Piscataway, became an important inland port and commercial hub for the region.
 Two of the nine Colonial Colleges, founded before the American Revolution, were the College of New Jersey (now Princeton University), and Queens College (now Rutgers University).